 DPAM also produces internal analyses of the ESG controversies to which companies are exposed.
 DPAM reserves the right to also exclude companies that it considers to be involved in sufficiently serious controversies.

 Scorecards are established for each issuer applying for the portfolio.
-They are updated on an annual basis or ad hoc if an event should require a revision of the issuer's scorecard.
+They are updated once each calendar year or on an ad hoc basis if an event should require a revision of the issuer's scorecard.

-calculation of the net positive contribution to the sustainable investment objectives is done on a regular basis.
+Calculation of the net positive contribution to the sustainable investment objectives is done on a regular basis.
 In the event that a company's ESG profile deteriorates and it is downgraded to Global Standards non-compliant status or an extremely serious controversy regarding the company emerges, the Manager will sell the relevant investment in the interest of the Sub-fund's shareholders within three months.